 This doesn’t sound attractive at all if you have the PC know-how these lights are actually worth the trouble you go through to get them to work.
 I loved turning my lights off and being totally immersed in the game with the ambient lighting.
 What else can you do with it?
 The lights work with windows popups and errors, you can also customize your own scheme, however, you can’t delete detected software from the list.
 Why?
 The engineers were idiots that’s why.
 You will end up with an endless list of games that you don’t even have anymore, it will also detect dumb things like CCC, various browsers, and programs that use DirectX.
 The software is really buggy and there are few games that directly support the lights in the game.
 Just as less are official profiles for games, because the lights were abandoned, recent games don’t have tailored lighting schemes.
 There are generic schemes, but whatever, it works fine.

 Should you buy these?
-Unless you really want cool looking lights then go ahead.
+Unless you really want cool-looking lights then go ahead.
 You will have to fiddle with the software and drivers until it works right.
-2 USB ports and a power port is pretty demanding.
+2 USB ports and a power port are pretty demanding.
 People with limited USB ports will be out of luck.
-I don’t recommend this to the average PC users, but enthusiasts who know what they are doing should go ahead.
+I don’t recommend this to the average PC user, but enthusiasts who know what they are doing should go ahead.